Description of the imageWelcome to The Second DISPLACE Challenge @Interspeech 2024 Description of the image

 Dr. Kalluri Shareef Babu

-Post Doctoral Researcher, Institute of Science, Bangalore, India
+Post Doctoral Researcher, Indian Institute of Science, Bangalore, India

 Dr. Shikha Baghel